-The footprint of the construction of this telecommunication mast will be 64m, this includes the monopole mast and associated infrastructure.
+The footprint of the construction of this telecommunication mast will be 12m X 12m (144m2), this includes the 25m high tree mast and associated infrastructure.
 It is recommended that the development footprint not be expanded; and during the construction phase the moving area around this construction to be minimized and kept in close proximity to the site.